-Continue reading “The Aircraft Carburetor”
+Continue reading “A Technical Introduction to the Aircraft Carburetor”

 An internal combustion engine is designed to convert the reciprocating motion of the pistons into rotational motion at the crankshaft.
 This rotational motion is then be converted into a forward thrusting force by the propeller which powers the aircraft forward and is required to balance the drag produced by moving through the atmosphere.